Ashikaga Yoshihide

-Ashikaga Yoshihide (足利 義栄) was the 14th shōgun of the Ashikaga shogunate who held nominal power for a few months in 1568 during the Muromachi period of Japan.
-When he became shōgun, he changed his name to Yoshinaga, but he is more conventionally recognized today by the name Yoshihide.
-In 1568, Yoshihide became Sei-i Taishōgun three years after the death of his cousin, the thirteenth shōgun Ashikaga Yoshiteru.
+Ashikaga Yoshihide (足利 義栄) was the 14th shōgun of the Ashikaga shogunate, who held nominal power for a few months in 1568 during the Muromachi period of Japan.
+He became shōgun three years after the death of his cousin, the 13th shōgun Ashikaga Yoshiteru.

+When Yoshihide became shōgun, he changed his name to Yoshinaga; however, today, he is more conventionally recognized by the name Yoshihide.

 Biography

 Shortly after having been proclaimed shōgun, Yoshihide died from a contagious disease.
-In the same month, Oda Nobunaga marched his armies into Kyoto.
-He seized control of the capital.
+In the same month, Oda Nobunaga marched his armies into Kyoto, the capital, and seized control.
 Nobunaga installed Ashikaga Yoshiaki as the fifteenth shōgun.